br-Chan/br-Chan/README.md

   - ~~Web app: Interactive Königsberg Bridges Map - build your own bridges and try solve it~~ **Now [Impossible Puzzles](https://github.com/br-Chan/Impossible-Puzzles)!**
   - Java/C/other: Adjective orderer - automatically sorts a list of adjectives in the proper order based on their type (quantity, size, age, shape, colour, etc)
   - Web app: Pokemon but you catch days of the year instead - can only 'catch' today's date, and you win once you get all 366 days (can add a countdown timer, friends/trading system, etc)
-  - Java: Random trolley problem generator
+  - Random trolley problem generator
-  - Spotify random song recommender - a way to use the Spotify Web API
+  - Something that uses the Spotify Web API
 </details>

 ## DOING